How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 Security Checklist

 First, verify SSH key authentication is working properly.
 Try opening a new terminal and logging in—if it prompts for a password, something’s wrong.
 Run cat ~/.ssh/authorized_keys to confirm your key is listed.
 Next, check your firewall status with sudo ufw status verbose.
-Only essential ports should be open (typically 22 for SSH, 80 for HTTP, 443 for HTTPS).
+Only essential ports should be open (typically SSH on your custom port, 80 for HTTP, 443 for HTTPS).
 Finally, confirm automatic security updates are enabled: sudo systemctl status unattended-upgrades.
 The output should show “active (running)”.

 Performance Checklist